AlphaStan/alphacross/README.md

        ├──test
           ├──test_cross_game.py <- I loooove unit tests, and TDD (#TDDForever)

 You'll find that the *environment* has a similar API to [gym](https://gym.openai.com).
-As I said in the first part we chose not to use high level libraries such as gym so the ressemblance is unvoluntary and kinda funny (but shows that it is pretty intuitive).
+As said in the first part we chose not to use high level libraries such as gym so the ressemblance is unvoluntary and kinda funny (but shows that it is pretty intuitive).

 ### How does this work ?